dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ### UNI/ETH Ratio

-Looking at the UNI/ETH ratio, we can clearly see how poor of an investment buying UNI tokens would have been at almost any point as opposed to buying ETH.
-There's many reasons for this, but in particular we can attribute some of the poor performance to the fact that the token does nothing but allow you to vote on proposals.
+Looking at the UNI/ETH ratio, we can clearly see how poor of an investment buying and holding UNI tokens would have been at almost any point as opposed to buying ETH.
+There's many reasons for this, but in particular we can attribute some of the poor performance to the fact that the token does nothing but allow you to vote on proposals (governance).

 ![UNI/ETH](assets/UNIETH.png)

 ### 1INCH/ETH Ratio

-1INCH tokens have suffered much of the same fate of UNI tokens, yes there are differences, however, just like with UNI, this project started with an airdrop which caused a massive selloff, to then go on to a rally against ETH (meaning the price was going up more and faster than the price of ETH), however, the demand did not quite keep up and the token emissions (inflation) screwed up the price in the long term.
+1INCH tokens have suffered much of the same fate of UNI tokens, yes there are differences, however, just like with UNI, this project started with an airdrop which caused a massive selloff, to then go on to a rally against ETH (meaning the price was going up more and faster than the price of ETH), however, the demand did not quite keep up and the token emissions (inflation) messed up the price in the long term.
 This made 1INCH tokens not quite worth holding.
-We'll get into token emissions and inflation more in the [Tokenomics](#tokenomics) section.
+We'll get into inflation in the [Tokenomics](#tokenomics) section.

-1INCH does have additional utility when compared to UNI, it allows users to get transaction fee discounts when trading in the 1Inch *DEX*<a onclick="captureSection('#1incheth-ratio')" href="#glossary"><sup>[2]</sup></a> aggregator, however, 1Inch has not managed to catch the *TVL*<a onclick="captureSection('#1incheth-ratio')" href="#glossary"><sup>[3]</sup></a> that other dexes have managed to retain, and simply offering fee discounts doesn't seem to encourage enough buying to offset the inflation current incentives for liquidity provision and staking create.
+1INCH does have additional utility when compared to UNI, it allows users to get transaction fee discounts when trading in the 1Inch *DEX*<a onclick="captureSection('#1incheth-ratio')" href="#glossary"><sup>[2]</sup></a> aggregator, however, 1Inch has not managed to catch the *TVL*<a onclick="captureSection('#1incheth-ratio')" href="#glossary"><sup>[3]</sup></a> and use that other dexes have managed to retain, and simply offering fee discounts doesn't seem to encourage enough buying to offset the inflation current incentives for liquidity provision and staking create.
+Also, their app is often more expensive to use when compared to others.

 ![1INCH/ETH](assets/1INCHETH.png)

 ### CAKE/ETH Ratio

-PancakeSwap came to sweep the market as the only DEX on Binance Smart Chain, however, even if some investors managed to do very well when CAKE launched, the trand is identical as with the other previous two projects.
-The developers of this project did essentially copy another project, Uniswap V2, to deploy it into a functionally centralized chain (when compared to Ethereum), however, there was a lot of development to make PancakeSwap into something more than just 'another DEX', with attractive farming programs and incentives for liquidity providers.
+PancakeSwap came to sweep the market as the only relevant DEX on Binance Smart Chain, however, even if some investors managed to do very well when CAKE launched, the trend is identical as with the other previous two projects.
+The developers of this project did essentially copy another project, Uniswap V2, to deploy it into a functionally centralized chain (when compared to Ethereum).
+There was still a lot of development to make PancakeSwap into something more than just 'another Uniswap V2 fork', with attractive farming programs and incentives for liquidity providers.
 It managed to attract a large amount of liquidity and it still holds a quite high position if we list protocols by their TVL.

-Regardless of what PancakeSwap has achieved, investing in CAKE was surely a great way to lose money when compared to just straight up buying BTC.
+Regardless of what PancakeSwap has achieved though, investing in CAKE was surely a great way to lose money when compared to just straight up buying BTC.
 As PancakeSwap was positioned weirdly, being in a chain that is [unsustainable in the long term](https://github.com/bnb-chain/bsc/issues/553#issue-1055158659), created with the sole purpose of performing a *vampire attack*<a onclick="captureSection('#cakeeth-ratio')" href="#glossary"><sup>[4]</sup></a> on Ethereum, which was largely successful at first, but hardly sustainable in the long term.
-CAKE is another token that was a victim of its own emissions due to poor [tokenomics](#tokenomics) as well as lack of innovation and utility.
+CAKE is, too, another token that was a victim of its own inflation due to poor [tokenomics](#tokenomics) as well as lack of innovation and utility.

 ![CAKE/BTC](assets/CAKEBTC.png)